 Women who inherit a faulty BRCA1 gene have approximately a 40% lifetime risk of developing ovarian cancer, while women who inherit a faulty BRCA2 gene have approximately a 10-15% risk of developing ovarian cancer.

 You inherit one copy of each of your genes from your mother and a second copy of each of your genes from your father.
-If one of your parents has a faulty BRCA1 or BRCA2 gene, there is a 50% chance that you may inherit their faulty copy and a 50% chance you may inherit their normal copy.
+If one of your parents has a faulty BRCA1 or BRCA2 gene, there is a 50% chance that you may inherit their faulty copy and a 50% chance that you may inherit their normal copy.
 If you inherit a faulty copy, then each of your children has a 50% chance of inheriting it from you.
 Both men and women can pass on the BRCA gene even though men don’t have ovaries.

 There are also other rare genetic links to ovarian cancer, and ongoing research may uncover genetic links that are not currently known.